’90 Day Fiancé’ Star Luis Mendez Says He’s Been Deported And Living In The Dominican Republic

-Luis Mendez from 90 Day Fiancé told someone via an Instagram comment that he as deported, and is in the Dominican Republic.
+Luis Mendez from 90 Day Fiancé told someone via an Instagram comment that he was deported and is in the Dominican Republic.
 The comment was on a photo of Luis attending what appears to be a wedding on July 14, reported In Touch Weekly.

-In the Instagram post, Luis has his right fist against his forehead, and in the background there are people dressed in nice clothes.
+In the Instagram post, Luis has his right fist against his forehead, and in the background, there are people dressed in nice clothes.
 A fan, @ydelbita, asked Luis, “Ya te deporatron?”
 Which means, “Did they deport you?”
 Luis responded, saying “@ydelbita si estoy en DR hace una semana.”
 That means “Yes, I’ve been in the DR (Dominican Republic) since a week ago.”
 Another fan, @royalqueen, asked Luis “de que parte de RD eres?” to which he responded, “de la capitai.”
 This means, “What part of the DR are you at?” and “The capital.”

 If Luis is telling the truth, it wouldn’t be hugely shocking for 90 Day Fiancé fans, since rumors of deportation started months ago.
 After all, Molly Hopkins filed divorce papers in February.
-Even back then, Reality Blurb reported that Luis had not stayed married to Molly for a long enough time to qualify for the 2-year conditional green card, according to an immigration expert.
-Had Luis stayed married to Molly and qualified for the 2-year conditional green card, he could have later qualified for the 10-year permanent green card.
+Even back then, Reality Blurb reported that Luis had not stayed married to Molly for a long enough time to qualify for the two-year conditional green card, according to an immigration expert.
+Had Luis stayed married to Molly and qualified for the two-year conditional green card, he could have later qualified for the 10-year permanent green card.

 However, not everyone really believes that Luis is in the Dominican Republic.
 Some fans speculate that he’s merely joking.